yast/yast-storage-ng/doc/boot-partition.md

 - required size for grub embedding (currently): 84 kB; to be safe, check for >= 256 kB
 - if dos partition table
-    - embed in unused space before 1st partition
+    - embed in unused space before 1st partition (mbr gap)
     - fail if not enough space
     - note: grub-install may later fail if it detects the area is used by some other weird software
 - if gpt partition table